Airwhale/CRIT/PRODUCT_BRIEF.md

 ## If I shipped this publicly, I'd cut

-- The four-mode tabs.
-Infer intent from the mood prompt, fall back on "play something I own."
-- The standalone deals table.
-Power-user affordance, not a first-run flow.
 - Model choice and the thinking toggle.
 Advanced menu only.

 ## And I'd add